Date of Award

 Scholarly Commons Citation

 Walker, James Lewis II, "Composite Structure Ultimate Strength Prediction from Acoustic Emission Amplitude Data" (1990).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 219.